What is le Chatelier’s Principle?

 Answers

-1. To obtain the maximum yield of carbon monoxide and hydrogen we need to shift the position of equilibrium to the right in the endothermic direction which would be achieved by running the process at a high temperature.
-There is an equal number of moles of gas on each side of the reaction, so neither a high or low pressure will shift the position of equilibrium to the right.
+2. To obtain the maximum yield of carbon monoxide and hydrogen we need to shift the position of equilibrium to the right in the endothermic direction which would be achieved by running the process at a high temperature.
+There are more moles of gas on the product side so lowering the pressure would shift the equilibrium position to the right (but this would also decrease the rate of the reaction).